Free Volunteer Matching resource

 - Mental Health

-Remember, these are just a few examples of volunteer interests and causes.
+Remember, these are just a few examples of volunteer interests, causes, and skills you may encounter.
 With an effective onboarding and tracking system in place, your organization can determine what your community is passionate about and the types of activities they like to participate in.

 1. Screen Your Volunteers